Session Continuation

 Continuation points

-In order to determine what are the continuation points you need to set up, you first need to figure out on which domains of your website are the cookies that you need to transfer.
+In order to determine which continuation points you need to set up, you first need to figure out which cookies you need to transfer inside the Surfly session.

 Then you would need to set up your infrastructure to forward all requests received on the following urls to our Surfly servers.

 How to set this up will vary depending on your particular infrastructure.
-You might need to configure your load balancers, CDNs or other parts of your system.
+You might need to configure your servers, CDNs or other parts of your system.

 If this is correctly done, then the Surfly JS API will make some requests to these continuation points so that Surfly servers can retrieve the cookies information and set these cookies in the session iframe.